grzsko/Alignstein/README.md

 -----
 Alignstein package can be used as a Python3 library and its usage ~~is~~ will be described in the Jupyter notebook with tutorial under `tutorials` directory.

-Moreover, it is possible to use Alignstein from bash, but for now in limited version - still, not all parameters can be provided in command-line mode.
-The possibility to run fully-functional command-line mode will be available with the release of stable version 1.0.
+Moreover, it is possible to use Alignstein from bash.
 To perform alignment of chromatograms written in files `file1.mzml`, `file2.mzml` (accepted formats: mzData, mzXML, and mzML) run:
 ```
 $ align file1.mzml file2.mzml ...